PiedPiper911/ASML/README.md

 **SafeDistance**

 The safe distance is represented by the < SafeDistance > element, containing the attributes id, name, and the sub-elements minimum safe distance < minDis>, minimum and maximum flight altitude < minAlt>, and < maxAlt>. < minAlt > and < maxAlt > are defined with the same rules as in < Obstacle>, while < minDis > takes the value of a string.
-The structure of its elements is shown in Figure 10.
+The structure of its elements is shown in Fig 11.

-Figure 10.XML Schema of the SafeDistance element
+Fig 11.XML Schema of the SafeDistance element
 <div align="center">
   <img src="https://github.com/PiedPiper911/ASML/blob/main/image-20240320204331478.png?raw=true">
 </div>

 #### Weather

 Weather is represented through the < Weather > element with attributes id, name, describe, and type. it contains sub-elements Duration < Duration>, Temperature Range < Temperature>, Covered Area < CoveredArea>, and Wind < Wind>.
 The value of < Durtaion > needs to be restricted to the ISO8601 date representation, covering the start and end time < DateTime>, connected by the "~" symbol.
 The value of < Temperature > is in the form of "20℃~30℃", indicating the temperature range. < CoveredArea > is the same as < NoFlyArea>. < Wind > contains sub-elements < WindLevel > and < WindSpeed > with integer and string values respectively.
-The XML schema for the < Weather > element is shown in Figure 11.
+The XML schema for the < Weather > element is shown in Fig 12.

-Figure 11.XML Schema for the Weather Element
+Fig 12.XML Schema for the Weather Element

 <div align="center">
   <img src="https://github.com/PiedPiper911/ASML/blob/main/image-20240320204426904.png?raw=true">